Moksha Desktop FAQs

 sudo add-apt-repository ppa:peterlevi/ppa sudo apt update sudo apt install variety

-To configure open Variety application using the Main Menu:
+To configure, open Variety application using the Main Menu:

 Main Menu > Applications > Accessories > Variety

-How do I customise Moksha Desktop?
+How do I customize Moksha Desktop?

 How do I change Language/Keyboard Settings?

 By default, the Keyboard / Language modules are installed but not enabled, this is by design (the idea being these were selected this during installation) and is in keeping with the minimalist approach to Bodhi Linux.
 To enable both navigate to: